Crx1g/SubscriptionDiscordBot/README.md

 Command: !subscribe @user 7d (Will give the user tagged 7 days of the role).

 If the bot is stopped, it will lose track of the time so if you want you can back it up into a DB that the bot will read off of.

+20th of April Update -
+Subscription lenght is now custom and is in days.

+Example:
+!subscribe @user 5
+This will give the user the role for 5 days.